2-Day Melbourne Itinerary – Best Things to Do and See in 2 Days

-As I live six kilometers from the CBD it’s my go to place for shopping, gardens, the arts, museums, dinner, and drinks.
-Melbourne was voted to the most liveable city for seven years and there is a lot to see and do in Melbourne for visitors, too.
+As I live six kilometers from the CBD it’s my go-to place for shopping, gardens, the arts, museums, dinner, and drinks.
+Melbourne was voted to the most liveable city for seven years and there is a lot to do in Melbourne for visitors, too.
 So, this post for anyone who is wondering what to do in Melbourne and how to spend two days in Melbourne.

 Melbourne Travel Information

 The best way to get around Melbourne is to walk; taking in the streets and lanes.
 Melbourne is based on a grid making it easy to find your way.
 Melbourne has an extensive tram and train system.
 My favorite form of public transport are the trams as there are many stops and it is free to travel within the CBD.
 If you want to go beyond the CBD you need to buy a Myki Card.
 They can be bought throughout the city.